AlexandreYembo/study-training/Architecture/serverless.md

   2- Is a Software Design Pattern where applications are hosted by a third-party service, eliminating the need for server software and hardware management by the developer.

   3- Applications are broken up into individual functions that can be invoked and scaled individually.

+  4- Includes BaaS and FaaS

+#### About PaaS (Platform as a Service) - still forces the developer to control the number of intances running, this concern is specifically what Serverless removes.

 ## Serverless Definition